 Tomato (Lycopersicum esculentum M.) is the second most consumed vegetable in the world after potato, being widely accepted in all cuisines and cultures.
 Despite the availability of industrially processed products, the worldwide consumption of fresh tomatoes continues to increase, accounting for about 74% of the total tomato market (FAOSAT, 2013).

 Mature fresh tomatoes, however, have a short postharvest life.
 Due to its high water content and low mechanical resistance, the fruit is quite susceptible to diseases and damages, particularly contamination with spoilage microorganisms.
-Alternaria, Fusarium, Aspergillus, Mucor Rhizopus and Penicillium are the most common fungi species that can occur in tomatoes after harvesting.
+Alternaria, Fusarium, Aspergillus, Mucor, Rhizopus and Penicillium are the most common fungi species that can occur in tomatoes after harvesting.

 Several techniques can be applied in order to minimize fresh tomato degradation such as temperature and humidity control during storage, modified atmosphere packaging, ozone washing and applications of chemical, biocidal or sanitary irradiation.
 The use of protective edible coatings is a simple alternative, although a promising approach.
 A variety of natural materials including chitosan (El Ghaouth et al., 1992), corn zein proteins (Park et al., 1994), arabic gum (Ali et al., 2010) and carnauba wax (Avina et al., 2011) have been tested to form protective coatings on tomatoes.
 Amongst them, chitosan is one of the most studied due to its broad antimicrobial activity (Goy et al., 2009) and effective action in stimulating host-defense responses (Bautista-Baños et al., 2006).